NHL on NBC: NHL on Versus

 NHL on Versus logo used from 2006 to 2011.

 The NHL on Versus was a presentation of National Hockey League (NHL) games broadcast on Versus.
 The NHL's television deal with Versus was made at the conclusion of the 2004–05 NHL lockout that caused the cancellation of an entire season.
 At the time, Versus offered a two-year, US$130 million contract (with a network option for a third year).
 Versus was expected to use NHL coverage to show it was a legitimate suitor for Major League Baseball and National Football League packages that were to be negotiated later in 2005, but they did not land agreements with either league.
 In 2007, the NHL signed an agreement to extend the NHL on Versus to the 2010–2011 season.
 Versus paid $72.5 million for 2007–2008 and will pay inflationary increases over the next three years.
 The network broadcast at least 54 games during the regular season (usually two games per week, sometimes three or just one), plus the All-Star Game, Skills Competition, and YoungStars game.

-At the end of the season, the network would have blanket coverage of the playoffs, culminating in the first two games of the Stanley Cup Finals.
+At the end of the season, the network would have blanket coverage of the playoffs, culminating in the first two games of the Stanley Cup Final.
 Versus also showed the NHL Awards Show and first round of the NHL Draft (both a simulcast from Canadian television).